-All education majors must complete a second liberal arts major allowed by the Massachusetts Department of Education's licensure requirements.
-Appropriate second majors are listed under each education major's requirements.
+All education majors must complete an acceptable second liberal arts major in keeping with the licensure requirements of the Massachusetts Department of Elementary and Secondary Education.
+Acceptable second majors are listed under each education major's requirements.

 Requirements for the Major in Early Childhood Education